-If you have 2 years' continuous service, you can request an unpaid career break for up to 5 years.
+If you have 2 years' continuous service, you can request an unpaid career break of between 3 months and 8 years.

 People take career breaks for various reasons, for example: